All Episodes

 In the meantime, Nancy Pelosi used her clout to get lawmakers to back a San Francisco redevelopment project near her multi-million dollar rental properties.

-Um of the things that's noteworthy about this is that her uh husband, Paul, owns four commercial real estate properties near the embarcadero, which is home to many restaurants and hotels.
+One of the things that's noteworthy about this is that her husband, Paul, owns four commercial real estate properties near the Embarcadero, which is home to many restaurants and hotels.

-Nancy Pelosi, this is a New York Post.
+Nancy Pelosi, this is in the New York Post.

-And I wonder if the drive-by's will consider this as the appearance of impropriety.
+And I wonder if the drive-by's willhub consider this as the appearance of impropriety.

 All right, now try this.